missionpinball/mpf-docs/docs/config/instructions/config_v6.md

 ## Specific changes you need to make

 If you want ot know what specific hacks MPF used prior to config version 6, see the "What were the hacks?" section below.
-But if you just care about updating your config files, here's what you need to do:
+But if you just care about updating your YAML files, here's what you need to do:

 1. Find and replace `#config_version=5` with `#config_version=6`.
+2. Find and replace `#show_version=5` with `#show_version=6`.
-2. Find and replace `time: +` with `time: "+`.
+3. Find and replace `: +` with `: "+`.
 You'll need to also add the quote to the end of the line.
 Or if you only have a few different values, you can find and replace the entire line, like `time: +1` with `time: "+1"`, `time: +2` with `time: "+2"`, etc.
-3. Search for any value that starts with a leading zero, like `: 0` and then see if it only has digits after the zero.
+4. Search for any value that starts with a leading zero, like `: 0` and then see if it only has digits after the zero.
 If so, add quotes around the value. e.g. `: "000066"`.
-4. Find and replace `: on` with `: "on"` and `: off` with `: "off"`.
 5. You might have a bit of cleanup for some random other things which are now invalid YAML (as outlined below), but the easiest way to do that is just to run your game and then hunt down any last remaining errors as they come up.

 That's it!
 Not too bad overall.
-We updated several configs for complete and mature machines, and each one only took a few minutes.
+We updated several configs for complete and mature machines, and each machine's entire bundle of configs and shows only took a few minutes.
 It's really pretty quick.

 ## What were the hacks?